 - 3. Save the file.
 Changes will be immediately applied; - 4.
-Only if the State setting has been modified, restart the server SMCwith the command nrestart fwadmin-server.
+Only if the State setting has been modified, restart the SMC server with the command nrestart smc.

-4.13 Configuring the warning for an imminent certificate expiry
+4.14 Configuring the warning for an imminent certificate expiry

-Whenever the certificate of an SNS firewall is close to expiry, the health status of the firewall switches to Not critical in the firewall monitoring window.
+Whenever the certificate of an SNS firewall is close to expiry, the health status of the firewall switches to Not critical on the firewall monitoring window.

-Once the certificate has expired, the firewall's health status will become Critical lacktriangle
+Once the certificate has expired, the firewall's health status will become Critical